jgregorio0/inditext-test/README.md

 [PriceServiceImpl.java](src%2Fmain%2Fjava%2Fcom%2Fsngular%2Ftest%2Finditex%2Fservice%2FPriceServiceImpl.java)
 The business layer serves as an intermediary between the presentation and persistence layers.

-It contains business logic, however, in this sample project, it is reduced to execute the findAll method from the persistence layer while specifying filters, pagination, and sorting options.
+It contains business logic, however, in this sample project, it is reduced to execute the find method from the persistence layer while specifying filters, sorting and limiting rows options.
 Additionally, it maps the result to DTO.

 ## Persistence layer
 [PriceRepository.java](src%2Fmain%2Fjava%2Fcom%2Fsngular%2Ftest%2Finditex%2Frepository%2FPriceRepository.java)
 The persistence layer is between the business layer and the database layer.

-PriceRepository extends from JPARepository, providing access to the findAll method, which is available and implemented by default.
+PriceRepository extends from JPARepository, providing access to query methods.

-Additionally, it extends JpaSpecificationExecutor, enabling the use of Specifications for filtering data.

 ## Database layer
 [PriceEntity.java](src%2Fmain%2Fjava%2Fcom%2Fsngular%2Ftest%2Finditex%2Fdomain%2FPriceEntity.java)